TaylorTheDeveloper/Timelapse/README.md

 Timelapse camera system using azure.

 Installation:

-If your setting up a pi from scratch, use:

-setup.sh

-If you already have wifi/ethernet enabled, use:

-setup-skipwifi.sh
+This guide will help you set up your timelapse camera.
+Most steps have been automated.

+Do note:
+If you want to configure wireless during setip, call 'setup.sh wifi' If you already have internet access, just call 'setup.sh'

 1. Log into pi
 2. Copy files from usb or download them from git